lnarmour/max-simplification-artifact/README.md

 # max-simplification-artifact

 This repository contains code samples that complement the POPL 2025 conference paper titled, "Maximal Simplification of Polyhedral Reductions".
-The paper proposes extensions to the simplifying reductions algorithm, which automaticall obtains asmpytotic complexity improvments on the input program.
+The paper proposes extensions to the simplifying reductions algorithm, which automatically obtains asmpytotic complexity improvments on the input program.
 The included (A)lpha to (C) (C)ompiler, `acc`, script contains a partial proof-of-concept implementation of the splitting methods proposed in the paper.

 ## References